 Access is by the original staircase, recently restored:

-So here's the proposal:: why not re-purpose this atmospheric place as venue for music and painting and poetry?
-Call it Albion Hall.
+So here's the proposal: why not re-purpose this atmospheric place as an arts venue.
+Call it - and why not - Albion Hall.
 A place for poetry, art, music and much more; a creative hub (as we now seem to call such things) not only for the local community but for the capital as a whole.

 There will be many challenges to such a scheme, both practical and aesthetic - and these are dark times.
 But such a project would be a show of confidence in the future and a fitting recognition of one of Britain's greatest creative minds.
 Any takers?